Generic name: flurazepam [ flure-AZ-e-pam ]

 What other drugs will affect flurazepam?

-Taking flurazepam with other drugs that make you sleepy or slow your breathing can cause dangerous or life-threatening side effects.
+Taking flurazepam with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
 Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.

 More about flurazepam